bcbio/bcbio-nextgen/docs/contents/configuration.rst

-  we use bwa mem with 70bp or longer reads. ``fastqc`` turns off quality control FastQC usage. ``pbgzip`` turns off use of parallel bgzip during preparation of alignment inputs. ``seqcluster`` turns off use of seqcluster tool in srnaseq pipeline.
+  we use bwa mem with 70bp or longer reads. ``fastqc`` turns off quality control FastQC usage. ``pbgzip`` turns off use of parallel bgzip during preparation of alignment inputs. ``seqcluster`` turns off use of seqcluster tool in srnaseq pipeline. ``tumoronly-prioritization`` turns off attempted removal of germline variants from tumor only calls using external population data sources like ExAC and 1000 genomes.
   ``vqsr`` turns off variant quality score recalibration for all samples.
   ``upload_alignment`` turns off final upload of large alignment files.
   Default: [] -- all tools on.